 Changes to paper recycling collections

 On Thursday 14 September 2017 councillors agreed to change the way that paper is collected for recycling.
-The change will be implemented from 11 December and from then on, paper will be collected mixed with other recycling in the blue bin, and will no longer need to be separated by residents into a paper caddy.
+The change has now been implemented and from now on paper will be collected mixed with other recycling in the blue bin, and no longer needs to be separated into a paper caddy.